 Mark Dresser - Contrabass

-His distinctive sound is documented in more than one hundred recordings with John Zorn, Ray Anderson, Jane Ira Bloom, Tim Berne, Gerry Hemingway, Anthony Davis, Dave Douglas, Satoko Fujii, Bob Ostertag, Joe Lovan, and many others.
-Nearly thirty of these CDs are as a soloist, bandleader, or co-leader during his eighteen years living in New York City (1986-2004).
-From 1985 to 1994, he was a member of MacArthur Award recipient Anthony Braxton’s Quartet, which recorded nine CDs and was the subject of Graham Locke’s book Forces in Motion (Da Capo).
+His distinctive sound is documented in more than one hundred thirty recordings including thirty as a bandleader and co-leader.
+He has performed and recorded with Ray Anderson, Jane Ira Bloom, Tim Berne, Gerry Hemingway, Anthony Davis, Dave Douglas, Satoko Fujii, Osvaldo Golijov, Bob Ostertag, Joe Lovano, Dawn Upshaw, John Zorn and many others.
+From 1985 to 1994, he was a member of Anthony Braxton’s Quartet, which recorded nine CDs and was the subject of Graham Locke’s book Forces in Motion (Da Capo).

 A prolific composer, Dresser’s developed many pieces for the Arcado String Trio, and Tambastics, while receiving numerous commissions and recording his original scores for several classic silent films, including The Cabinet of Dr. Caligari.
 He moved back to Southern California in 2004 to take a position as professor of music at UC San Diego.
 While he’s maintained creative relationships with many of his New York associates, the move west coincided with his renewed focus on solo bass performance.
 As well Dresser most recentl new music for quintet, Nourishments (2013) his latest CD (Clean Feed) marks his re-immersion as a bandleader.